 The term "eta lambda" is short for "eta reduced lambda".
 Although the name sounds complicated, the intent is actually the reverse.
-Eta lambda refers to a simpler syntax for passing in custom calculations to newer functions like BYROW, BYCOL, SCAN, REDUCE, etc. that are designed to take advantage of Excel's dynamic array engine.
-Let's look at an example.
+Eta lambda refers to a simpler syntax for passing in calculations to newer functions like BYROW, BYCOL, SCAN, REDUCE, etc., which are designed to accept a lambda expression.

 Eta lambda example